 Our Immigration Legal Services (ILS) program offers legal advice and representation from experienced immigration attorneys and a fully accredited BIA representative in a wide range of immigration matters, including assistance with visas, asylum, residency, citizenship, Deferred Action for Childhood Arrivals (DACA) and defense against removal.
 Since its inception in 1994, ILS has worked on over 14,500 cases for individuals from over 150 different countries.
 Through funding from the Maryland Legal Services Corporation, ILS is able to provide low-cost representation to Maryland's immigrants and their families.
 In partnerships with other service providers, and with grant funding from the Governor’s Office of Crime Control and Prevention, we offer pro-bono legal services to victims of domestic violence, sexual assault and other crimes.
 ILS is actively engaged in the community organizing outreach and clinics for potential DACA and naturalization applicants.

 Our English as a Second Language (ESL) program provides informal and formal classes in English, computer literacy and citizenship to over 350 students each year.
 Our Client Services program handles over 2,000 client inquiries annually to help immigrants navigate their way through government agencies dealing with social services, housing, employment training, and offering assistance with adapting to US culture.
 Their work includes translations, notarizations, referrals, public health education, financial literacy workshops, cultural sensitivity guidance and employment search assistance.

-In 2013, the Esperanza Center celebrates its 50th Anniversary of providing hope and services to the immigrant communities of Baltimore and throughout the region.
+In 2013, the Esperanza Center celebrated its 50th anniversary of providing hope and services to the immigrant communities of Baltimore and throughout the region.